CsikaszNagyLab/Automated_Growth_Analysis/README.md

 ### System Requirements

+Hamilton protocols have to be localized to take into account the configuration of the underlying liquid handling system and run environment.

 - **Hamilton Microlab STAR/Starlet** liquid handling system
 - **Venus 4** software (version 4.7.0.7744)
 - **Hardware**: 4x 1000µL pipetting heads, CO-RE grippers